spacemeshos/gpu-post/README.md

 ### Windows
 - Windows 10 Pro.
-- Microsoft Visual Studio 2017 (any edition should be okay.
-Visual Studio 2019 is not supported.
+- Microsoft Visual Studio 2017 (any edition such as community is okay).
+Visual Studio 2019 is NOT supported.
 You may also need to install specific versions of the Windows SDK when prompted when attempting to build for the first time.
 - NVIDIA GPU Computing Toolkit 10.0 (but not later versions), and an NVIDIA GPU supporting CUDA 10.0 computation for CUDA testing.
 - Vulkan SDK 1.1, and an AMD GPU supporting Vulkan 1.1 for Vulkan testing.
 - An AMD GPU supporting OpenCL 1.2 or newer for OpenCL testing.